Skip to main content

 6. Donchian Channel — Breakout strategy in the Turtle Trader style

 Each backtest returns win rate, total return, Sharpe ratio, Calmar ratio, max drawdown, profit factor, expectancy, best and worst trade, and a comparison against buy-and-hold.
-The server includes realistic commission and slippage simulation, which is something most free backtesting tools skip.
+Commission and slippage simulation is included, which is something most free backtesting tools skip.

-The compare_strategies tool is particularly useful — it runs all six strategies on the same symbol and ranks them by performance, so you can see which approach would have worked best without running each one manually.
+I've found the compare_strategies tool saves a lot of time — it runs all six strategies on the same symbol and ranks them by performance.
+No need to run each one manually.

-Version 0.7.0 added walk-forward backtesting with configurable train/test splits and a robustness score that flags potential overfitting before you risk real capital.
+Version 0.7.0 added walk-forward backtesting with configurable train/test splits and a consistency score that flags potential overfitting before you risk real capital.
+I haven't tested this on crypto pairs yet, but for equities it looks solid.

 Yahoo Finance real-time prices